Child Abuse Prevention

 Supporting Families Beyond Reporting

 While reporting abuse is a critical and sometimes necessary step, there are other ways for community members to support ʻohana and keiki.
 These strategies include: helping ʻohana identify their protective factors, linking them to community resources, creating new family engagement tools and using parent navigators to help develop these strategies.
 Building pilina (relationship, community) involves making a paradigm shift in the way ʻohana and providers relate to one another.
 Too often, ʻohana are reluctant to seek services for fear of being reported.
 It is our communities – which includes educators, neighbors, medical professionals, social workers and service providers – that have the kuleana (responsibility) and opportunity for connecting ʻohana to supports that will help prevent child abuse and neglect.
-To learn more, watch the video below.

 Activities for Child Abuse Prevention